dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

 The second part of the token is the payload, which contains the claims.
-Claims are statements about an entity (typically, the user) and additional metadata.
+Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: registered, public, and private claims.

 * **Registered claims**: These are a set of predefined claims which are not